 If you want the members of your team to function together as a group, they need to spread their communication outside the borders of work-related talk.

 When employees work out together, they will develop common goals.
-If they are to achieve those goals, they will need to provide each other with support and assistance.
-This kind of bond will reflect on their work performance, and those changes will be visible very quickly.
+If they are to achieve these goals, they will need to provide each other with support and assistance.
+This kind of bond will reflect on their work performance, and positive changes will be visible very quickly.

 2. Healthy Energy Refill